PREVISOR AI

 Head of Advisory

+Nine years on the Board of Trustees, Einstein Healthcare Network, chairing the IT committee through a $150M electronic medical records investment.
 CEO/COO/founder across startups and public exits.
 Unlocked $90M+ and scaled revenue 10× through global partnerships.

 Do you believe in the problem?